-In versions prior to AutoCAD 2008, if the attribute data in the drawing changed, AutoCAD would display a notification balloon telling you that the table needs updating, and you could update the table by simply clicking on a link in the balloon.
-But, if you had made any modifications to the table (such as adding rows and columns and performing calculations), all of those modifications
+In previous versions of AutoCAD, if the attribute data in the drawing changed, AutoCAD would display a notification balloon telling you that the table needs updating, and you could update the table by simply clicking on a link in the balloon.
+But, if you had made any modifications to the table (such as adding rows and columns and performing calculations), all of those modifications would be deleted when the table was updated.
+AutoCAD 2008 no longer alerts you when the attribute data changes; you will need to manually force the table to update.
+But manual modifications are no longer deleted when you update the table.